Workforce Capacity and Capability Building Service

 Through to 2022, WorkUP Queensland will continue to:

-- Define ongoing and emerging workforce capability requirements.
+- Define ongoing and emerging workforce capability and capacity requirements; and

 - Deliver required training and professional development opportunities, as determined by continuous engagement with the sector and the Queensland Government.